ccmpbll/cloudflare-speedtest-mqtt/readme.md

 # cloudflare-speedtest-mqtt
 ![Image Build Status](https://img.shields.io/github/actions/workflow/status/ccmpbll/cloudflare-speedtest-mqtt/docker-image.yml?branch=main) ![Docker Image Size](https://img.shields.io/docker/image-size/ccmpbll/cloudflare-speedtest-mqtt/latest) ![Docker Pulls](https://img.shields.io/docker/pulls/ccmpbll/cloudflare-speedtest-mqtt.svg) ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

 A simple container designed to send JSON formatted CloudFlare speedtest results over MQTT.

-#### UPDATE 06/25/2023:

-I originally used [tevslin/cloudflarepycli](https://github.com/tevslin/cloudflarepycli) to perform the speedtest.
-However, the original author used a web service (ipdatabase.com) to return the internet service provider information for the current WAN IP address.
-In the last few days, that service has completely disappeared from the internet, causing errors when trying to run a speedtest.
-An [issue](https://github.com/tevslin/cloudflarepycli/issues/5) was filed describing this behavior back in November 2022, but no changes were made and no response was given.
-Since I am not certain this project is being actively maintained, I moved some of that code directly into my project, with some modifications.
+Borrows code from [tevslin/cloudflarepycli](https://github.com/tevslin/cloudflarepycli) to perform the speedtest.

+**NOTE:** Now that I have moved the necessary code directly into this project, I was able to make some changes that better suited my use case.
+I have added and renamed several output fields.
+If you are a current user and have issues, please check that you are referencing the correct field names.

 #### Required environment variables: